Enoch64/Enoch64/README.md

 ### Hello!
 I'm Enoch and welcome to my github 👋
-#### I'm currently a first year computer science student.
+#### I'm currently a second year computer science student.
 I'm eager to learn all the core concepts and new technologies of this field

 - 🔭 I’m currently working on an mutli-class image classifier with scikit learn